nwgreenl/poke-card-api/README.md

 - PostgreSQL
 - JSDOM

-### Please no sue
+### Please No Sue T_T

-Poke Card API is not affiliated with, sponsored or endorsed by, or in any way associated with Pokemon or The Pokemon Company International Inc.
+This project is not affiliated with, sponsored or endorsed by, or in any way associated with Pokecollector, Pokemon, or The Pokemon Company International Inc.